sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

                 content:
                   -
                     type: text
+                    marks:
+                      -
+                        type: bold
+                    text: 'GPU fit:'
+                  -
+                    type: text
-                    text: 'It should fit your GPU, both in terms of the number of slots and the length of the card.
-Most cards these days are over 25cm long and two or more slots high, and not all Mini-ITX cases have room for that.'
+                    text: ' Check that your case can handle the size of your GPU, both in length and height.
+Many modern GPUs are over 25cm long and take up two or more slots, which may exceed the capacity of some Mini-ITX cases.'
           -
             type: listItem
             content: